IulianJigau/Internship-Assignment-Anagram-Finder/Code-Overview.md

 # Code Overview

-This project implements a Java program designed to efficiently identify and group anagrams from a given input word list.
-The solution focuses on **scalability**, **memory management**, and **performance optimization**.
+This is a brief explanation of the main components of the program and how they work together to process the input, group anagrams, and generate the output.

 ---